michal1995/AplikacjaObecnosc/README.md

 # AplikacjaObecnosc - attendance list app
-Attendace list app is a software for student's whcich manage thier present.
+Attendace list is a mobile app for student's and lecturer.
+Purpose of the project is check student present.
-Mobile app is divided into two parts: Administrator's can add lectures and manage students accounts and Student's who can add own present to attendance list.
+Mobile app is divided into two parts: Administrator can add lectures and manage student accounts and Student who can add own presence to attendance list.

-## General info
-Project realize for cours PGS SOFTWARE.
-Purpose of the projest is request for requrements Add more general information about project.
-What the purpose of the project is?
-Motivation?
+The project will be created for the needs of graduation work.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)

 ## Technologies

  Programming language: Java version 8 update 201
  Toolkit: Android Studio 3.3.2

 ## Setup
  Project should be run in the Android version 8.1 (API level 27)

 ## Features
  List of features ready.

             Administrator's capabilities: